What is Independent SAGE?

 Are the scientists paid?

 No. All the scientists involved are doing this as unpaid voluntary work.
 They are all committing hours of their time every week to discuss the science, explain it to and discuss it with the public and produce reports.
-They are putting advice into the public domain because they believe the public needs to understand the science surrounding COVID-19 and the thinking that underpins the government’s strategy.
+They are putting advice into the public domain because they believe the public wants to hear about the science surrounding COVID-19 and the thinking that underpins the government’s strategy.

 Is Independent SAGE a modelling group?